Phase Diversity Electro-optic Sampling: A new approach to single-shot terahertz waveform recording: Results

-The {high resolution retrieval strategy} based on phase diversity is expected to find immediate applications in {single-pass} Free-Electron Lasers (FELs), such as EuXFEL~\cite{Decking2020}. {FELs are based on {self-}amplification of {stimulated radiation driven} by ultra-short relativistic electron bunches with high peak current propagating in a periodic magnetic field {(undulators)}.
+The {high resolution retrieval} based on phase diversity is expected to find immediate applications in {single-pass} Free-Electron Lasers (FELs), such as EuXFEL~\cite{decking2020mhz}. {FELs are based on {self-}amplification of {stimulated radiation driven} by ultra-short relativistic electron bunches with high peak current propagating in a periodic magnetic field {(undulators)}.
 They {provide} femtosecond {photon} pulses with energies in the millijoule range, and wavelengths ranging from the ultraviolet to {hard} X-rays depending on the facilities. {The emitted photon pulses} depend directly on the properties of the electron bunches.
+Hence the diagnostics of their longitudinal shape has been the subject of an intense research the last years~\cite{PhysRevLett.88.124801,casalbuoni2008numerical,steffen2009electro,wu2014comparison,steffen2020compact}.

+{A well-known and efficient way to measure the shape of a high energy electron bunch consists of probing its Coulomb field, at a short distance $d$.
+The fundamental time-resolution limit of such a measurement is directly determined by the Coulomb field distribution of a single electron in the laboratory frame (see, e.g., Ref.~\cite{Coulomb_field_Jackson}).
+The resulting resolution limit is of the order of:~\cite{EOS_acc_before_FELIX,yan2000subpicosecond}

+with $\gamma$ the Lorentz contraction factor, and $c$ the speed of light.
+For energies in the GeV range (i.e., $\gamma$ of the order of several thousands for electrons) and a distance $d$ of few millimeters, this time resolution limit $\tau_R^{Coulomb}$ lies in the few tens of fs or even below. }

-Hence the diagnostics of their longitudinal shape has been the subject of an intense research the last years~\cite{PhysRevLett.88.124801,casalbuoni2008numerical,steffen2009electro,wu2014comparison,steffen2019compact}.
-However the resolution limit of Eq.~(\ref{eq:resolution_limit}) strongly hampered the application range of electro-optic sampling.
-The situation is also complicated by the recent trend to megahertz-rate X-ray FELs {based on superconducting technology} such as FLASH~\cite{Ackermann:2007aa}, EuXFEL~\cite{Decking2020}, and the LCLS-II~\cite{Galayda2018} and SHINE~\cite{shine} projects.}
+{As a result, in high energy machines, the main resolution limit is actually set by the capabilities of state-of-art single-shot photonic measurement systems.} In particular, Eq.~(\ref{eq:resolution_limit}) strongly hampered the application range of classical spectrally-decoded electro-optic sampling to values well above the limit set by Eq.~(\ref{eq:resolution_coulomb}).
+The situation is also complicated by the recent trend forward repetition rates in the megahertz-range, in X-ray FELs {based on superconducting technology} such as FLASH~\cite{Ackermann:2007aa}, EuXFEL~\cite{decking2020mhz}, and the LCLS-II~\cite{Galayda2018} and SHINE~\cite{shine} projects.}

-{ In order to test our \DEOS reconstruction strategy in this context, we realized a proof-of-principle phase-diversity setup at the EuXFEL (Figure~\ref{fig:XFEL}a), which is the first hard X-ray {FEL} operating at megahertz repetition rate~\cite{Decking2020} (see also Refs.~\cite{Gisriel2019,Pandey2020} for examples of applications).
+In order to test our {\DEOS} reconstruction technique in this context, we realized a proof-of-principle phase-diversity setup at the EuXFEL (Figure~\ref{fig:XFEL}a), which is the first hard X-ray {FEL} operating at megahertz repetition rate~\cite{decking2020mhz} (see also Refs.~\cite{Gisriel2019,Pandey2020} for examples of applications).
 In the present case, electron bunches are generated at 1.3~MHz rate in 600~$\mu$s long bursts, every 100~ms (Figure~\ref{fig:XFEL}b).